Zekt/.spacemacs/README.md

-# Emacs-Agda-Dark-Theme
+# Dark highlighting theme for Agda in Emacs
-Dark Mode Agda Highlighting for Spacemacs and Emacs.
+Syntax highlighting for Agda in Spacemacs or Emacs with dark backgrounds.
 Replace or append custom-set-faces in your .emacs or .spacemacs file with this.